 Step 2 - Financial assessment

 Intermediate and replacement services are free of charge for up to six weeks subject to availability.
 After that period, and providing you meet the eligibility criteria, the amount the council may contribute towards your care will be based on a personal financial assessment.
 Equipment and some adaptations are free for any Herefordshire resident who meets the criteria.
-For more information visit the WISH website.
+For more information visit the Talk Community Directory.

 A financial assessment is to make sure that you will only pay what you can afford for the care you need.
 People with savings and capital over £23,250 are not eligible for financial assistance towards non-residential care services.
 However, we can still work with you to help identify and plan for the support you need.
 If you are not eligible for funding, you are described as being a self funder.
 Find out more on the self funders page.